HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

   )
 }}

-We have seen further inconsistencies between extensions and mime types - for example jpeg delivered with a mime type of webp, however it is likely that some of these are natural artefacts caused by Image CDN delivery services with on-the-fly transformation and optimisation capabilities.
+We have seen further inconsistencies between extensions and mime types - for example jpeg delivered with a mime type of webp, however it is likely that some of these are natural artefacts caused by Image CDN delivery services with on-the-fly transformation and optimization capabilities.

 #### Progressive JPEGs

 We also looked at the usage of progressive JPEGs on the web.
-WebPageTest gives each page a "score," which adds up all of the JPEG bytes that were loaded from Progressive-ly encoded JPEGs, and divides it by the total number of JPEG bytes that *could* have been progressively encoded.
+WebPageTest gives each page a "score," which adds up all of the JPEG bytes that were loaded from Progressive-ly encoded JPEGs and divides it by the total number of JPEG bytes that *could* have been progressively encoded.
 The majority (57%) of pages served less than 25% of their JPEG-bytes, progressively.
 This represents a large opportunity for no-downsides compression savings, that's yet to be taken despite years of Progressive JPEGs being a best practice and modern encoders like MozJPEG encoding progressively by default.

 {{ figure_markup(
   image="progressive-jpeg-score.png",